labeffect/irish4aday/httpdocs/wp-content/plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **What is GetSocial?**

-GetSocial is an all-in-one social media toolkit that helps websites increase their traffic, shares, followers and conversions.
-It is a set of apps that a user can easily install in a website.
+GetSocial is a Social Tools and Analytics platform that helps websites increase their traffic, shares, followers and conversions.
+It can be easily installed on a WordPress website without requiring code.

-There are a total of 18 apps across 5 categories: Sharing, Tracking, Engagement, eCommerce and Integration apps.
+There are a total of 18 apps across 4 categories: Social Widgets, Tracking, Pop-ups and Integrations.

 **How do I install GetSocial?**

-Through our Wordpress Plugin, all apps are available **code free**, which means you'll be able to install every single one of them withough having to open even once the code editor.
+Through our WordPress Plugin, all apps are available code free, which means you'll be able to install every single one of them without having to open even once the code editor.

-**Do you provide free support?
-How much does it cost?**

-GetSocial provides **FREE and quick support** for all its users, free or paid.
-We give priority to paid customers' requests but all tickets get answered.
-Our support is not outsourced and it is provided by everyone in the team, from the CEO to the designer.
-We try to get back at you, during business days, in less than 24 hours (although we are quite fast answering every ticket).
+**What support options do you provide?**

+All our Test users have limited support via email.
+Paying customers receive priority support and we strive to answer all tickets as soon as we can.
+Why do we prioritize support?
+Because we're a small company.
+When you reach out to us, you talk to people who've built GetSocial.
+Being a small team means that we can't fix all problems at once.
+However, we always strive to respond to every inquiry as soon as possible.

+**Is there someone I can talk about GetSocial?**

+Sure, we’re always here to help.
+You can contact us at support@getsocial.io or check our <a href="http://help.getsocial.io/">Knowledge Base</a>.

-**What is included in the free plan?**
+**What is included in the Test plan?**

-The free plan has a set of social media tools that can help you increase your traffic, shares and follows.
-You'll have access to our social sharing bars (horizontal, floating and native), custom facebook shares and also to our welcome bar.
+The Test plan allows you to test the look and feel of GetSocial tools on your website.
+It is meant to be used as a test before trying our paid options.
+You'll have access to our social sharing bars (horizontal, floating and native) and also to our welcome bar.

-Included in the free package is also our basic 'Most Shared Pages' panel.
-This will give you a brief understanding which pages are getting more shares on your website and in which networks.
-Please notice that some of the above mentioned features have some customization options which are reserved to our paid users.
+Please notice that some of the above mentioned features have some customization options which are reserved to our paying customers.
 These include: color, shape & twitter handle.

 **Are there any short codes available?**

 <h4>These are the short codes available:</h4>

-* Sharing Bar
+* Sharing Bar: [getsocial app="sharing_bar"]

-`[getsocial app="sharing_bar"]`

-* Follow Bar
+* Follow Bar: [getsocial app=“follow_bar”]

-`[getsocial app=“follow_bar”]`

-* Native Bar
+* Native Bar: [getsocial app="native_bar"]

-`[getsocial app="native_bar"]`

-* Custom Facebook Shares

-`[getsocial app="custom_actions"]`

-* Big Total Shares Horizontal
+* Big Total Shares Horizontal: [getsocial app="social_bar_big_counter"]

-`[getsocial app="social_bar_big_counter"]`

-* Reaction Buttons
+* Reaction Buttons: [getsocial app="reaction_buttons"]

-`[getsocial app="reaction_buttons"]`

-**What is the difference between the Free Plan and paid Plans?**
+**What is the difference between the Test and the Paid Plans?**

-The Free and paid plans differ in the access to certain features.
-GetSocial paid users have higher visit limits and priority in support.
-Within the product, there are some customizations and features that they also have unique access to.
+The Test plan has access to limited features, can only have 5,000 visits and is meant as a demo version.
+Paid plans have much more features, advanced social and content analytics, and priority support.

 <h4>List of Free Features</h4>
 - Horizontal & FLoating Share Bar
+- Hello Buddy, the intelligent popup
 - Native Sharing Bar
 - Welcome Bar
-- Custom Facebook Shares (Wish, Want, Have, etc)
 - Horizontal & Floating Follow Bar
 - Reaction Buttons